Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

-# Transfer Learning for Fault Diagnosis
+# Transfer Learning Library for Fault Diagnosis

 ## Overview
-Welcome to our repository dedicated to advancing the field of cross-domain fault diagnosis through transfer learning.
+Welcome to our repository dedicated to advancing cross-domain fault diagnosis through transfer learning.
 Our focus lies in Single-source Unsupervised Domain Adaptation (SUDA), Multi-source Unsupervised Domain Adaptation (MUDA) and Domain Generalization (DG), offering a rich collection of resources and methods.
+Our library offers a rich suite of resources and methods, supporting closed-set, open-set, partial, and universal domain adaptation scenarios.

 ## Featured Methods
 Our repository includes a diverse range of state-of-the-art methods, each accompanied by relevant publications and direct access to implementation code in `models`.
 Highlights include: